-WANTED: Kidnapping & aggravated assault suspect alludes local authorities - Port Arthur News
+WANTED: Kidnapping & aggravated assault suspect eludes local authorities - Port Arthur News

-WANTED: Kidnapping & aggravated assault suspect alludes local authorities
+WANTED: Kidnapping & aggravated assault suspect eludes local authorities

 The suspect involved in Thursday’s pursuit of a stolen vehicle from Liberty, Texas, that led into Beaumont has been identified as 20-year-old Brandon Mohamed.

-Note: This story has been updated at https://www.panews.com/2021/02/19/massive-law-enforcement-effort-leads-to-kidnapping-suspects-arrest/